MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### PaaS or aPaaS solution platforms

 Azure IoT offers two types of platform for building IoT solutions.
 IoT Hub is a platform-as-a-service (PaaS) and IoT Central is an application platform as a service (aPaaS).
 To reduce costs and effort, you should understand [the difference between PaaS and aPaaS](/azure/iot-fundamentals/iot-solution-apaas-paas).
 Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.
-An aPaaS solution typically has more predictable operational costs in the device and gateway layer.
+An aPaaS solution typically has more predictable operational costs.

-– [IoT Central](https://azure.microsoft.com/services/iot-central/#overview) is an Azure aPaaS.
+- [IoT Central](https://azure.microsoft.com/services/iot-central/#overview) is an Azure aPaaS.
 IoT Central simplifies IoT solution creation, and lets you focus on business and product innovation instead of maintenance, infrastructure, development, and operations.

 - [IoT Hub](https://azure.microsoft.com/services/iot-hub/) is an Azure PaaS that acts as a central message hub for bi-directional communications between IoT apps and the devices they manage.
 You can tune services to control the overall cost.